tijsturkenburg/purchase-cozy-heaven-H1-2026/DEPLOYMENT.md

 - Check that the `data/` directory is writable

 ### Port issues?
-- Railway and Render automatically set the `PORT` environment variable
+- Vercel automatically handles ports for serverless functions
-- The server.js already uses `process.env.PORT || 3000`
+- No port configuration needed

 ### Build fails?
 - Make sure all dependencies are in `package.json`